javafaq/javafaq.github.io/data-types/control-structures.md

 }
 ```

-## Ternary expression

-The ternary expression is the most tidy one out of all the conditional statements.
+The **ternary expression** is the most tidy one out of all the conditional statements.
 But due to its nature, it becomes difficult to read if multiple conditions are nested one inside other.

 ```java
 private String weekEndOrWeekDay(String day){